laur89/awesome-stars/README.md

 - [meteor/meteor](https://github.com/meteor/meteor) - Meteor, the JavaScript App Platform
 - [EFForg/privacybadger](https://github.com/EFForg/privacybadger) - Privacy Badger is a browser extension that automatically learns to block invisible trackers.
 - [insin/nwb](https://github.com/insin/nwb) - A toolkit for React, Preact, Inferno & vanilla JS apps, React libraries and other npm modules for the web, with no configuration (until you need it)
+- [Katello/katello](https://github.com/Katello/katello) - Katello integrates open source systems management tools into a single solution for controlling the lifecycle of your machines.
 - [conventional-changelog/conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) - Generate changelogs and release notes from a project's commit messages and metadata.
 - [semantic-release/semantic-release](https://github.com/semantic-release/semantic-release) - :package::rocket: Fully automated version management and package publishing
 - [jaredpalmer/razzle](https://github.com/jaredpalmer/razzle) - ✨ Create server-rendered universal JavaScript applications with no configuration